-- Due to non-availability of NWMC (NESPAK) deliverables / reports, ME&IE Consultants are facing problems to monitor & evaluate the working of NWMC.
-In this regard, the cooperation and coordination of NWMCs as well as the relevant Directorates are required. - Non-availability of Technical Sanctions of the watercourses. - Non-availability of complete up-to-date inventory / data of all interventions from the Client, Provincial Agricultural Departments (OFWM) & NWMCs (NESPAK) till to date. - Irregularity in the fund releases is also one of the key difficulties in the completion of the required project assignments/tasks, on time.
+- Due to non-availability of NWMC (NESPAK) deliverables/reports, ME&IE Consultants are facing problems to monitor & evaluate the working of NWMC.
+In this regard the cooperation and coordination of NWMCs as well as the relevant Directorates are required. - Non availability of Technical Sanctions of the watercourses. - Non-availability of complete up-to-date inventory / data of all interventions from the Client, Provincial Agricultural Departments (OFWM) & NWMCs (NESPAK) till to date. - Irregularity in the fund releases is also one of the key difficulties in the completion of the required project assignments / tasks, on time. - The Water Storage data from Balochistan Zone was last updated on October 24, 2023.
+However, since then, there has been no further data input received from Balochistan Zone's enumerators via the Android Application.
+There is still a significant amount of pending data on their end.
+That needs to be submitted promptly to address the backlog on the PMIS Dashboard. - The Watercourses data from Balochistan Zone was last updated on October 17, 2023.
+However, since then, there has been no further data input received from Balochistan Zone enumerators via the Android Application.
+There is still a significant amount of pending data on their end.
+That needs to be submitted promptly to address the backlog on the PMIS Dashboard. - AJK-Last WST received date was 09 August 2024 - AJK-Last Water Course received date was 19 August 2024

-ANNEXES A to T
+ANNEXURES A TO T

-ANNEXURE A: TENTATIVE WORK PLAN FOR THE FOUR MONTHS (JUL-OCT 2024)
+ANNEXURE A: TENTATIVE WORK PLAN FOR THE FOUR MONTHS (OCT -DEC 2024)